avwsolutions/SN-API-Examples/api.md

 <img src="https://raw.githubusercontent.com/avwsolutions/SN-API-Examples/master/Content/rest-api-explorer.png" alt="screenshot">

-Now follow the following steps to test your change request API.
+Now follow the following steps to test your incident request API.

 1. Select your namespace (i.e. 78973) which corresponds to your just created REST API.
 2. Select you API name which corresponds to our just created service called 'srapi'.